mattwedge/Elixir-integrations-test/README.md

 ## Setup

-There is a Makefile, it has `make build` and `make start` which should be enough to get you up and running I think.

-Please see the Makefile for specifics.
+To build the docker image: `make build`

+To generate migrations: `make migrations`

+To apply migrations: `make migrate`

+To create a super user: `make createsuperuser`

+To run the web server: `make start`

+To read the logs: `make logs`

 ## Usage